-We're launching our first massive open online courses (MOOCs) in January 2017.
-Designed by York academics, they offer a short, interactive, higher education experience and the chance to be part of a global learning community.
+Designed by York academics, our massive open online courses (MOOCs) offer a short, interactive, higher education experience and the chance to be part of a global learning community.

 Our MOOCs offer the perfect way to gain an insight into York's expertise on subjects where we're leading the way on life-changing research.

 Courses last three to four weeks and are delivered through online videos, quizzes, case studies and discussions with your fellow learners.
 You can participate from anywhere in the world, totally free of charge.
 All you need is an internet connection and a passion to learn.

 There are no entry requirements - the courses are open to anyone, regardless of background or location.

 Our MOOCs are delivered in partnership with FutureLearn (futurelearn.com).

 Nursing: the application of bioscience, psychology and sociology

 An introduction to nursing and where a career in nursing may lead.

 Take a glimpse into criminal law in the UK.